CAUT Policy Statement

 Research, scholarship and creative activity includes, regardless of format, the discovery, integration, interpretation, practice and/or application of a member’s professional expertise.
 It includes the scholarship of teaching, which consists of original and innovative thought and analysis related to pedagogy and/or learning.
 Research, scholarship, and creative activity also include academic work related to service, including social activism and community engagement.

-Evidence of research, scholarship and creative activities can be in the form of written publication, Indigenous oral practices, participation in conferences and scholarly and professional meetings, development of library and archival collections and services, production or performance of creative and artistic works, service on editorial boards, and other contributions to an academic discipline including the scholarship of teaching and professional practice.
+Evidence of research, scholarship and creative activities can be in the form of written publication, Indigenous oral practices and other oral traditions, participation in conferences and scholarly and professional meetings, development of library and archival collections and services, production or performance of creative and artistic works, service on editorial boards, and other contributions to an academic discipline including the scholarship of teaching and professional practice.
 The evaluation of research, scholarship and creative activity should acknowledge diverse pathways and non-traditional approaches and methodologies.

 Evaluations should consider a minimum period of three years’ performance unless they are for appointments of shorter duration.